U.S. intelligence agencies say Iran, Russia have tried to interfere in 2020 election

 Some of those emails also contained a video, debunked by experts, that purported to show how fake ballots could be submitted.
 Ratcliffe said that claim was false.

+The second government source said U.S. authorities have evidence that Russia and Iran had tried to hack into voter roll data in unidentified states.
+But the source added that because much of that voter data is available commercially, the hacking may have been aimed at avoiding payment.

-Reporting by Sarah N. Lynch, Joseph Menn, Mark Hosenball, Lisa Lambert and Jason Lange; Editing by Kim Coghill and Michael Perry
+Reporting by Sarah N. Lynch, Joseph Menn, Mark Hosenball, Lisa Lambert, Jason Lange and Michelle Nichols; writing by Stephen Nellis; Editing by Kim Coghill and Michael Perry

 Our Standards: The Thomson Reuters Trust Principles.